top of page

 We've opted for shorter stages, numbering 87 at the last count.
 People who want more of a challenge can simply tackle two or three at one go.

 We've also devised a unique, objective way of conveying how much of a challenge each stage represents.
-Stages are rated according to length and height gain, and put into colour coded groups so that you can easily see from the map what you're in for.
-The sample on the left shows three stages in south Devon, in the groups Demanding, Pretty Easy and Easy (bottom to top).
+Stages are given an effort rating based on length and height gain, and then put into colour coded groups so that you can see at a glance what you're in for.

 bottom of page